jasbury1/Lambda-Calculus-Cpp-Compiler/README.md

 and at the end of the main.

 We also did not end up implementing type checking.
-For example, if an int and a non-int were added together within the LC, the C++ code would be generated but will fail to compile.
+For example, if an int and a non-int are added together within the LC, C++ code will be generated but will fail to compile.